The blow-up of a singularity at the module of derivations: Blow-up of log-canonical surface singularities

 Now we claim that the full sheaf $\Sf{H}$ is not generated by global sections at the point $p$.
 We prove the claim by contradiction.
 Suppose that $\Sf{H}$ is generated by global sections.
-Let $h_1\dots,h_k$ sections of $H^0(\Rs,\mathcal{H})$ such that they generate $\Sf{H}$.
-Hence, we get the following map
+Let $h_1\dots,h_k$ be sections of $H^0(\Rs,\mathcal{H})$ that generate $\Sf{H}$.
+Hence, we get the following diagram

 Therefore, $\Sf{L}_1$ is generated by the global sections $\psi(h_1),\dots,\psi(h_k)$.
 This is a contradiction since $p$ is a base point of $\Sf{L}_1$.